ben2610/kinect_sim/README.md

 * __time_of_flight.blend__

   Main blend file.
-It must be executed by the blenderplayer with alpha on frame buffer to ensure full 32 bit output:
+It must be executed by the blenderplayer with alpha enabled to ensure full 32 bit output:
   > `# /path/to/modified/blenderplayer -a /path/to/time_of_flight.blend`

-  The field of view of camera and size of the framebuffer is computed as follow:
+  The field of view of camera and size of the framebuffer were set according to these formulas:

   > min/max value from xy_table.dat  = min/max tangent of rays coming from the scene and reaching the kinect detector.
-The field of view can be deduced: approx(-37,+37) in X axis and (-32,+32) in Y axis, that are extended to (-40,+40) and (-35,+35) respectively in blender to make sure 100% of the kinect field of view is covered.
+The field of view can be deduced: approx(-37,+37) in X axis and (-32,+32) in Y axis, that are extended to (-40,+40) and (-35,+35) respectively in blender to make sure 100% of the kinect field of view is covered. => camera field of view is 80.

-  > The undistorted kinect angular pixel size can be compute with the xy_table.dat near the principal point: it is simply the delta X and Y values in the X and Y directions near the principal point = 0.002743 in both X and Y direction (kinect pixels are square).
+  > The undistorted kinect angular pixel size can be compute with the xy_table.dat near the principal point: it is simply the delta x and y values in the X and Y directions respectively near the principal point = 0.002743 in both directions (kinect pixels are square).

   > To minimize resampling aliasing during the 2D pass, make sure the blender and kinect angular pixel size are matching => tan(40)/w/2 = 0.002743 => w = 610.

   > The height of the framebuffer is derived from the aspect ratio: aspect_ratio = tan(40)/tan(35) =  w/h => h = 510 (round to even value).

 * __tof.py__

   External python script linked to the blend file and automatically executed at each frame.
-It set the uniforms and export the framebuffer at each frame to kinect format (TBD).
+It sets the uniforms and exports the framebuffer at each frame to kinect format (TBD).

 * __image/xytable.exr__